sunmeijing/RWR_FOR_ALGO/README.md

 # RWR_FOR_ALGO
 ## Introduction
-b_lin.py: is the main content of the project, it contains several functions to generate the relations of the dot in the graph paper directory: some paper references for reading
+* b_lin.py: the main content of the project, it contains several functions to generate the relations of the dot in the graph
+* paper directory: some paper references for reading

 ## Installation
 This project is mainly written in Python, you need to install several packages.